 Irene R. Miller is the Chief Executive Officer of Akim, Inc. Until June 1997, Ms. Miller was Vice Chairman and Chief Financial Officer of Barnes & Noble, Inc. Prior to joining Barnes & Noble, Inc. in 1991, she held senior investment banking and corporate finance positions with Morgan Stanley & Co. and Rothschild Inc., respectively.
 Ms. Miller is a member of the audit committee of TD Ameritrade and previously served as chair of the audit committee of the boards of Inditex, S.A., Coach, Inc., Oakley, Inc., The Body Shop International plc, and Benckiser N.V.
-Ms. Miller holds an undergraduate degree in science from the University of Toronto and a master's of science degree in chemistry and chemical engineering from Cornell University.
+Ms. Miller holds an undergraduate degree in science from the University of Toronto and a Master of Science degree in chemistry and chemical engineering from Cornell University.
 Ms. Miller is one of the Bank's Audit Committee financial experts.

 Claude Mongeau is a Corporate Director.
 He is the former President and Chief Executive Officer of Canadian National Railway Company.
 Prior to leading Canadian National Railway Company, Mr. Mongeau was the company's Executive Vice-President and Chief Financial Officer.
-Mr. Mongeau is a member of the audit committees of Cenovus Energy Inc., and Telus Corporation.
-Mr. Mongeau holds an undergraduate degree in psychology from the University of Quebec and a master's degree in business administration from McGill University.
+Mr. Mongeau serves as the chair of the audit committee of Cenovus Energy Inc., and is a member of the finance and risk management committee of Norfolk Southern Corporation.
+Mr. Mongeau holds an undergraduate degree in psychology from the Université du Québec à Montréal and a master's degree in business administration from McGill University.
 Mr. Mongeau is one of the Bank's Audit Committee financial experts.